pyne/pyne/doc-src/source/doc/usersguide/fludag.rst

 Monte Carlo Code-Specific Steps for FluDAG
 +++++++++++++++++++++++++++++++++++++++++++++

-There are three varieties of code-specific steps:
+There are several varieties of code-specific steps:

 1. defining attributes of the geometry using groups in CUBIT
-2. defining DAGMC runtime parameters using input file syntax
-3. changes to the command-line
+2. exporting CUBIT files tothe appropriate ACIS version
+3. converting the ACIS *.sat file to H5M, possibly setting a faceting tolerance
+4. producing material assignments in FLUKA input format from the *.h5m file, with the help of fludag
+5. preparing the FLUKA input file for running with DAGMC
+6. inserting the material assignments into the FLUKA input deck

 Geometry Metadata